Note: Discontinued. See reviews of the latest models.

 Aside from eliminating blind spots, Cheetah touts the GPSmirror's wide-angle design as optimal for rear-seat child-monitoring duty and I'd have to agree.
 The driver can see nearly every square inch of the interior aft of the B-post—plus a generous amount of scenery on both sides of the vehicle—and nothing much bigger than a well-fed gerbil could approach unseen from the six o'clock position.

-But the unnaturally wide field of view creates enough visual distortion to make it almost impossible to accurately judge distances and closing rates.
+The unnaturally wide field of view creates enough visual distortion to make it almost impossible to accurately judge distances and closing rates.
 On traffic-choked interstates, changing lanes takes extra concentration and many are likely to find the altered view somewhat disconcerting.
 At night the effect is more pronounced.

 The mirror is coated to reduce headlight glare at night.
 But it doesn't seem to do its job notably better than nearly every OEM auto-dimming mirror I've seen, most of which are junk.
 The Cheetah GPSmirror's convex design reflects more light than I'd prefer and for drivers who check their rearview mirror every three to five seconds, it can be distracting.